syedaffanhamdani/cs-jokes/ReadMe.md

 # Simple and Complex
 Simple is better than complex, complex is better than complicated

+# Code fast and faster code
+You can either code fast or produce faster code

 # Now and never
 Now is better than never
 Although never is often better than now.